captionpoint/captionpoint-plays/THE-ROOMMATE.md

 He had a nice voice.
 ---
 ## SHARON:
-I'm always home in the mornings.
+I’m always home in the mornings.
 ---
-He's going to ask where I was.
+He’s going to ask where I was.
 ---
 ## ROBYN:
 You were out.
 ---
 ## SHARON:
-I don't really go out.
+I don’t really go out.
 ---
 ## ROBYN:
-But I hear there's poetry classes
+But I hear there’s poetry classes
 ---
 and hot yoga and
 ---